whblondeau/gyre/finding_flotsam.md

 						#

-“What kind of cargo?” asked Lasirenn.
+“What kind of cargo?” asked Eastwind.

 “Sailing light, we.”
 Squallbone Ponela, a squat muscular woman almost as darkskinned as Eastwind, said.
 They were aloft, shortening sail as dirty weather hissed and whipped around them.
 They had a hard time tricing up the square sail.
 The booming canvas fought them like a living thing as they gasketed it.

 “Hold mostly in ballast.
 Some Siberian silk, black drillwood from Efun.
-Could carry more easy, but special delivery cargo."
+Could carry more easy, but special delivery cargo.”
 She scowled down at the flapping canvas.
-"Locked cubby in the Captain’s cabin.
+“Locked cubby in the Captain’s cabin.
 Man inside.”

 Eastwind stared.
 “A _Man?_”